“James, he may have committed a crime against you. Luckily, you can say that you don’t want to follow it up. Tell me that now!”

 “Eh…” said Fabula, who looked uncertain what sight he was beholding.
 “Have you read the news?”

 “What?
 No, why?”
-I asked, changing my expression of shock to confusion.
+I asked, changing my expression from shock to confusion.

 “Oh, well, there are a bunch of drones out here and security is looking for a potential Annihilator.
 Are they looking for you?”